Murdo-C/captainmurdo.github.io/work.md

 A selection of my client work.

+I'm usually some combination of user researcher, product owner, business analyst and strategy lead.

 ## User Research & Service Design
 User Research Lead for the Discovery phase of a digital service design project.
 Responsible for ethics approval, user research interviews and sense-making analysis to inform design of the service blueprint and prototype digital platform.
 Transitioned to Strategy Lead for a team of four business analysts leading them through agile delivery of the work, including mock-ups and prototyping.
 Re-aligned the service’s strategic objectives in support of the user needs.